Obituary: Andrew Watson, licensee in Montrose, Stonehaven and Aberdeen

 Emigration

-In his later years, Andrew remarried, to Maureen, who as living in Phoenix, Arizona, and he later emigrated to join her.
+In his later years, Andrew remarried, to Maureen, who was living in Phoenix, Arizona, and he later emigrated to join her.

 They later moved north to seek a cooler climate and settled near Seattle where they became immersed in their new community.